davidgohel/ggiraph/README.md

 ### Available interactive layers

 They are several available interactive geometries, scales and other ggplot elements.
-Almost all ggplot2 elements can be made interactives with `{ggiraph}`.
+Almost all ggplot2 elements can be made interactive with `{ggiraph}`.
 They are all based on their ggplot version, same goes for scales and the few guides: `geom_point_interactive()`, `geom_col_interactive()`, `geom_tile_interactive()`,